 - Enterprises with operations outside the UK

-Please contact us if you need more detail on our investment criteria.
+Please contact us if you need more detail on our investment criteria or register your interest.

 Back to LEAP home page